 2. Planned giving and estate planning

-By including CHS as a beneficiary of your will, trust, life insurance or retirement plan, you will provide a lasting testament to your love of animals and save thousands of pets’ lives.
-Many planned gift options may provide you with tax benefits, increase your current income, or provide additional retirement income, while reducing income tax and estate taxes.
+By including CHS as a beneficiary of your will, trust, life insurance or retirement plan, you will provide a lasting testament to your love of pets and save thousands of lives.
+Read more about planned giving, including how you can use CHS’ tool to make a legal will in 20 minutes or less at no personal cost here.

 3. Donor advised fund